Information for Outpatients

 Virtual outpatient appointments

-In addition to traditional face to face appointments at the hospital, we deliver virtual outpatient appointments.
+In addition to traditional face-to-face appointments at the hospital, we also deliver virtual outpatient appointments.
 Virtual appointments mean you do not have to attend the hospital for an outpatient appointment if the information we need to discuss with you can be done safely without a face-to-face meeting.
 Virtual appointments may not be suitable for all patients and how your appointment will be delivered is a clinical decision.

 Telephone appointments

 Telephone assessment clinics are outpatient appointments conducted by telephone.
 A time slot on a certain day will be allocated to you, but rather than the appointment taking place at the hospital, it will be done with you over the telephone.
 You do not need to attend the hospital for this type of appointment.
-For more information regarding Telephone Assessment Clinics please click here.
+For more information regarding Telephone Assessment Clinics please read our Frequently Asked Questions at the bottom of this page.

 Video consultation appointments (Attend Anywhere)